PhearakBothBunna/Benchmarking/README.md

-# Benchmarkng- Programming Assignment for Advanced Data Structures class (Java)
+# Benchmarking- Programming Assignment for Advanced Data Structures class (Java)
 The goal of this programming assignment is to benchmark or in other words to compare the time it takes for the program/algorithm to read integers from input files and store it in a singly linked list by keeping the list sorted at all time as well as the time to find minimum, maximum and median from the list.
 We can